 I taught for thirty-four years and was, until I retired in 2006, Head of History and Citizenship at Manshead School.
 During my career, I played an active role in developing the learning and teaching of the subject and was review-editor of Teaching History during the 1980s and joint-editor during the 1990s.
-I was one of the first Honorary Fellows of The Historical Association and in July 2013 was elected as a Fellow of the Royal Historical Society.
+I was one of the first Honorary Fellows of The Historical Association in 2006 and in July 2013 was elected as a Fellow of the Royal Historical Society.

 My first book was published in 1980, three years after a first article on computing and history.
-In the intervening years, I have published forty books, over 50 articles on history and teaching history, have written radio and television programmes and acted as an editor for two Cambridge University Press series–Perspectives in History and Topics in History–and was part of the research team of the Teaching of History Project 1985-1987.
+In the intervening years, I have published sixty-five books, over 50 articles on history and teaching history, have written radio and television programmes and acted as an editor for two Cambridge University Press series–Perspectives in History and Topics in History–and was part of the research team of the Teaching of History Project 1985-1987.
 My Three Rebellions: Canada 1837-1838, South Wales 1839 and Victoria, Australia 1854 was published early in 2010.
-Famine, Fenians and Freedom 1840-1882 was published in November 2011 and a broader study called Resistance and Rebellion in the British Empire, 1600-1980 completes my trilogy on colonial resistance to the British Empire and was published in December 2012.
+Famine, Fenians and Freedom 1840-1882 was published in November 2011 and a broader study called Resistance and Rebellion in the British Empire, 1600-1980 completed my trilogy on colonial resistance to the British Empire and was published in December 2012.
 The Rebellion Trilogy is considered in greater detail on my website and on a podcast

 In addition to the Rebellion Trilogy, I have published two volumes on Rebellion in Canada, 1837-1885, two similar volumes on Settler Australia, 1780-1880 and ‘A Peaceable Kingdom’, a volume of essays on nineteenth century Canada.

 I trained as a medievalist and have maintained my interest in medieval history with new translations of the twelfth-century Life of Louis the Fat and of eleventh-century lives of Robert Guiscard and Roger I of Sicily.

 To view and purchase any of my books click on the following link.